mythril-forge/homebrew-spells/spells/cantrips/blade-ward.md

 ---

 ## Description
 You extend your hand and trace a sigil of warding in the air.
-You have resistance against bludgeoning, piercing, and slashing damage dealt by weapon attacks for the spell's duration.
+You have resistance against bludgeoning, piercing, and slashing damage for the spell's duration.

 ---

 **Classes:** bard, sorcerer, warlock, wizard

 **Sources:** PHB, page 218

+**Quality Assurance:** :star: personal pass